 You may need to reschedule shifts and breaks to accommodate busier times.
 For example, if multiple agents tend to take their lunch during periods of high demand, start switching them around.

 This may seem like a small part of a call, but asking customers to repeat details they have already given is another of the most common call center agent mistakes.

 Not only does this suggest the agent in question is paying no attention, but it also implies your system needs work.

 Ideally, agents should have access to the customer’s information immediately so they can concentrate on resolving the issue instead of becoming confused by basic details.

-You need call center software that will track customers’ data and equip agents with everything they need to deliver personalized, accurate service — without needing customers to repeat themselves!
+You need call center software that will track customers’ data and equip agents with everything they need to deliver personalized, accurate service — without needing customers to repeat themselves.

-Too many call centers request callers head to their website rather than continuing with the interaction.
+Too many call centers request callers to head to their website rather than continuing with the interaction.
 This usually comes as a recorded message while on hold or during the call itself.